egstatsml/arxivsearch/README.md

-Repo is automatically updated once a week.
+Repo is automatically updated once a week on Monday's 12:30pm AEST (+10 GMT)

 ## Install
 ```bash